orbitalflower/orbitalflower.github.io/_posts/2017-08-03-dnd-influence-konosuba.md

 In season 2, Aqua repairs a torn piece of paper.
 This is the capability of _mending_, a low-level D&D spell.
 In D&D 3rd edition it's available to clerics as well as wizards; in AD&D 2nd edition it's a wizard-exclusive power.
-In either case it can repair a paper torn in two, but not paper turn into shreds.
+In either case it can repair a paper torn in two, but not paper torn into shreds.

 #### Create Water